Cloud9Trader/websocket-api-client/README.md

 # @cloud9trader/websocket-api-client

-> ⚠️ Cloud9Trader is currently being upgraded.
-This library is currently only available for early access.
-Check back soon.

 A JavaScript client adaptor for [Cloud9Trader](https://www.cloud9trader.com)'s realtime API for use in web browsers and NodeJS.

-Cloud9Trader is a web platform that connects to a growing number of Forex brokers and Cryptocurency exchanges, providing a single API for pricing and trading to power your interfaces and trading algorithms.
+Cloud9Trader is a web platform that connects to a growing number of Forex brokers and Cryptocurrency exchanges, providing a single API for pricing and trading to power your interfaces and trading algorithms.

+Cloud9Trader's API allows you to stream market data and trade with Binance, Bitfinex, BitMEX, HitBTC, FXCM, OANDA and a growing number of exchanges.
+We've smoothed over the various implementations to provide a simple to use API so that you can write your application code once to communicate across the multiple exchanges.

 If you are developing in languages other than JavaScript you can consume the API directly with native WebSockets.
-Please visit the [WebSocket API Documentation](https://www.cloud9trader.com/documentation/cloud9trader-api/websocket-api)
+Please visit the [WebSocket API Documentation](https://www.cloud9trader.com/documentation/cloud9trader-api/websocket-api).

 ## Getting Started